 Accessible websites start from the foundation of strucutral valid HTML code.
 At the time of launch, this website is deemed fully-compliant to the W3C standards.
-However websites change over time and errors can creep in.
+However, websites change over time and errors can creep in.
 If you find anything that needs addressing, please contact us and it will be rectified immediately.
 All our page templates comply with the WCAG Priority 2 checkpoints as a minimum requirement.
 And we make every effort to ensure that all the content on our site meets this standard too.

 We are making every effort to ensure that we are not excluding users.
-For example, for those who use screenreader or speech browser software, we’ve provided sensible alternative text for images where this alternative text will aid your understanding of the webpage.
-If you discover an image that does not have suitable alternative text, please contact us.
+For example, for those who use screenreader or speech browser software, we have provided sensible alternative text for images where this alternative text will aid your understanding of the webpage.
+Please contact us if you discover an image that does not have suitable alternative text.
+We try to publish all our text content as accessible HTML.
+Where we do publish PDFs or other formats, we will endeavour to make them as accessible as possible.

-CSS, which we use for layout and design, is not fully supported by older web browsers, resulting in unpredictable display.
+CSS, which we use for layout and design, is not fully supported by older web browsers resulting in unpredictable display.
 We recommend always updating your favorite browser to the most current and most standards compliant form to get the best out of the web.